 Tips for making the best double chocolate banana bread ~

 - To get the intense deep dark chocolate in this bread I used a combination of regular cocoa powder and Hershey’s Special Dark cocoa powder, which is a super dark powder.
+If you prefer a lighter chocolate you can use regular cocoa powder.

 - You’ve heard this a million times before, but don’t over mix your bread, use a light hand.